 The Titanium Card includes a 24/7 concierge service.
 Most credit card concierges are available by phone, but Luxury Card offers an app where you can chat live with a concierge.
 You may find this useful for booking travel and other travel assistance, like finding restaurants in a new city.
 The concierge may also have access to tickets to sold-out concerts and events or be able to help you get other limited-availability reservations.
 Having the immediate access through a live chat interface seems a lot more useful that a concierge that requires a phone call.

-To learn more about credit card concierges and what people request from them check out this Reddit AMA with a former American Express concierge.
+To learn more about credit card concierges and what people request from them check out this Reddit AMA with a former Amex concierge.

 If you purchase transit tickets with this card, you’ll be reimbursed for the cost of replacing items if your luggage is delayed more than 12 hours.
 We found the details about this benefit in the same guide linked above.
 Certain items aren’t covered, including contact lenses, hearing aids, prosthetics, documents, money, checks, and business samples.